andrewpillar/config/readme.md

 parameters can be labeled.
 Labelling a parameter allows for multiple parameters to be grouped together.
-For example, assume your application allows authenticating against multiple authentication backends, then you may want them to group them by the backend,
+For example, assume your application allows authenticating against multiple backends, you may want to group each configuration block by the backend,

     auth ldap {
         addr "ldap://example.com"